eradiate/eradiate/docs/rst/developer_guide/documentation.rst

 Building this document
 ----------------------

-Once Eradiate is installed, this document can be built using the following commands:
+Once Eradiate is installed, this document can be built using the following
+commands:

 .. code-block:: bash

     cd $ERADIATE_DIR/docs
     make html

 After the build is completed, the html document is located in :code:`$ERADIATE_DIR/docs/_build/html`.

 .. _sec_mitsuba_docs:

 Building the kernel documentation
 ---------------------------------

-Eradiate's Mitsuba kernel exposes a CMake target to build its documentation, which can be accessed once CMake is set up, as described in :ref:`sec-getting_started-building_mitsuba`.
+Eradiate's Mitsuba kernel exposes a CMake target to build its documentation, which can be accessed once CMake is set up, as described in :ref:`sec-getting_started-install`.

 Run the follwing commands: